10 Best Roofing Tool Belts of 2022 – Reviews & Buyer’s Guide

 1. DEWALT DG5617 20-Pocket Apron Tool Belt – Best Overall

-The DeWalt DG5617 20-Pocket Apron Tool Belt is a 20 pocket apron style tool belt.
+The DeWalt DG5617 20-Pocket Apron Tool Belt, our pick for the best roofing tool belt, is a 20 pocket apron style tool belt.
 It has fully padded suspenders that can be adjusted to your size and that will offer protection and comfort during use.

 They have 20 pockets, which are ideal for holding items like nails, measures, pencils and other accessories.
 The zippered pouch holds valuables and prevents them from falling and getting damaged.
 The apron is suitable for waists between 29 and 46 inches.
 The padded cell phone holder means that you can store your phone, without risking damaging it when it falls.
 This separate holder also means that you can keep your phone away from tools and fastenings.